 You can make a picture of 1) whatever you choose in the theme of “community” and “collage” and/or 2) you can choose one of the following prompts.

-1. Gather and arrange a community of red objects and photograph it.
+1. Gather and arrange a community of red objects; photograph it.

 2. How do you make a portrait of a person without photographing them?
 How would you make a non-portrait portrait?

-4. Photograph your favorite door in your local area.
+4. Photograph your favorite door in your neighborhood.

 5. Find a familiar place with a large mirror.
-Make a selfie with another person showing the camera in the mirror.
+Make a selfie with another person; show the camera in the mirror.

-6. Create a mask, document the process of making the mask.
+6. Create a mask and document the process of making it.
 Have a family member wear it.

-7. Photograph your favorite sign near your home/community.
+7. Photograph your favorite sign in your neighborhood.

 8. Photograph your favorite item with someone you trust holding it.